Augmentation varieties and disk potentials II: Chain maps from cobordisms

 .1in The set of {\em relative} resp. {\em absolute generators} is

 The space of {\em absolute} resp. {\em relative chains} is

 given by the formal sum of generators over the ring $ \hat{G}(L) $, with length filtrations going to infinity. \end{definition}

 Define maps between Chekanov-Eliashberg algebras by counts of holomorphic disks bounding the Lagrangian cobordism; we will show that this count defines a chain map if a certain Maurer-Cartan equation is satisfied.
+Given a treed disk $C = S \cup T$, we orient the edges $T_e \subset T$ away from the root edge, and let $s$ denote a local coordinate on $T_e$ compatible with the metric structure.

 \begin{definition} For integers $d_-,d_+ \ge 0$ let